meltano/cloud-docs/docs/onboarding.md

 ### Step 2: Encrypt and submit the `.env` file

-After receiving the above information, Meltano will provide instructions to encrypt and securely provide any sensitive config values that are required for your project to execute successfully.
+After receiving the above information, Meltano will register your project(s) and generate a new set of encryption and decryption keys specific to your organization.
+We will then provide you with your organization's public key along with instructions to encrypt your `.env` file and attach your encrypted file to your project.

+See the [security whitepaper](security.md) for more information on encryption algorithms.

 ### Step 3: Initial execution and debugging